AdaoH3/MetroTag/README.md

 # MetroTag

+This project was done at the MIT Blueprint 2025 Hackathon
+Credits:
+Crllct: Frontend (UI + Angle and arrow complications + backend communications),
+Adao: Helped backend and frontend (Setup some flask functions, implementing bearing calculation, and developed backend logic flowchart),
+Artificer: Tweaked around with different backend + implemented flask functions,
+RamK: Implemented LeafletJS for map and created presentation

-## MetroTag App Explained
+## Explanation:
-MetroTag is essentially a real-world game of tag using GPS locations.
+MetroTag is a real-world game of tag using GPS locations.
 Players can be either taggers (who chase) or runners (who flee), and they use their mobile devices to track each other's positions.

 ----
 <img width="518" height="434" alt="image" src="https://github.com/user-attachments/assets/d3a0bbd4-2105-4657-adf0-bd6915cc6dc6" />